 Skip to Content

-Does your cat like to rub its face on everything?
-From you to the couch to other animals to soft toys?
-There are several reasons that cats like to rub their faces on things and they can vary depening on the object being rubbed and the context.
+Why do cats rub their face on everything, from the couch to other animals and soft toys?
+There are several reasons for cats excessively rubbing its face on things, which can vary depending on the object and context.

-Cats tend to rub their ears and foreheads on items that are quite high to them and then use the bottom of their cheeks to mark objects that are at the same height as their heads.
+Cats tend to rub their ears and foreheads on items quite high to them and then use the bottom of their cheeks to mark objects the same height as their heads.
 The chin and the throat then rub against lower items.
 Cats also have scent glands in their tails and their feet.

 woman and tabby cat with heads together

-Why do Cats Rub their Faces on Things?
+Why do Cats Rub Their Faces on Everything?
 8 Reasons Why

-Sometimes your cat wants to not only provide you with their scent but also to grab some of your scent.
-This is can be a way to express affection or it could be to say hello.
-When cats live in groups they will often rub on each other as a way of saying hello.
+Sometimes cats rub their face on you to provide you with their scent and grab some of yours in the process.
+It can be a way to express affection, or it could just be to say hello.
+When cats live in groups, they often rub on each other to say hello.
+This is also the case if there is more than one cat in a family home.

-Your cat may also be looking to merge their scent and your scent to create a new common aroma.
-Cats that live together often create a scent that is unique to their group.
+Your cat may also be looking to merge two scents to create a new common aroma.
+Cats that live together often create a unique scent for their group.
 This can be one of the reasons why some cats fight after having been to the groomer or the vet.

 black cat rubs against man's legs

-The communal smell on the cat that has been outside the home may well have changed and the other cats will react negatively.
-One way to avoid this is to use a brush or cloth on both cats regularly and brush or stroke the cat who has been de-scented before it heads home.
+The communal smell of the cat that has been outside the home may well have changed, and the other cats can react negatively.
+One way to avoid this is to use a brush or cloth on both cats regularly and brush or stroke the cat that has been de-scented before it heads home.
+You should try to do this whether you have a unique cat breed or a common tabby.

 golden retriever dog and grey british short hair cat ru

-Pheromones are a natural chemical that animals emit in order to communicate with others.
-When today’s domestic cat’s forefathers were in the wild this scenting behaviour was critical to keep them safe and alive.
-Today domesticated cats practice the same behaviours although sometimes in a slightly different context than what their predecessor did.
+Pheromones are natural substances that animals produce to communicate.
+When today’s domestic cat’s forefathers were in the wild, this scenting behavior was critical to keep them safe and alive.
+Today domesticated cats practice the same behaviors, although sometimes in a slightly different context.

 ginger cat why do cats rub their faces on things

 If you have visitors to your home, your cat may begin marking objects with their scent once your guests leave.
-This allows them to reclaim their home and feel calmer.
+This allows them to reclaim their territory and feel calmer.

 tabby cat rubbing up on white stool

-Have you ever noticed how your cat likes to rub themselves up against you and move through your legs as you prepare their meals?
-This transfers their scent on to you as is their way of making sure that they have all of your attention.
+Have you ever noticed how your cat likes to rub against you and move through your legs as you prepare their meals?
+This transfers their scent onto you and is their way of ensuring they have all of your attention.

-If you’re not preparing food and they are rubbing their face against you this probably means that they want some stroking and attention.
+If you’re not preparing food and they rub their face against you, they probably want some stroking and attention.
+This also ties into other interesting behaviors, such as if your cat kneads you.

 white cat rubs against man's legs

-When your cat rubs up against you it is called “allorubbing”.
-This is their way of showing love and affection.
-When they were kittens this is what their mother would have done to them and their siblings and the siblings to each other.
-It is a wonderful sign that your cat loves and trusts you.
+When your cat rubs up against you, it could be their way of showing love and affection.
+When they were kittens, their mother would have done this to them and their siblings.
+It’s a wonderful sign that your cat loves and trusts you.

 Red Cat rubs head against dog in the yard

-It is perhaps nicest of all when your cat pushes their face up against yours.
+The nicest of all is arguably when your cat pushes their face up against yours.
 This is a true indicator that your cat trusts and adores you.
 Some cats will even do this to other animals in the house.

-If you have more than one cat in your home you may have noticed that they often rub their faces on the same spots.
-Each cat is trying to rub their scent over that of the other cat or cats.
-They will tend to do this in the most conspicuous and high traffic areas of the home.
-Male cats tend to rub their faces against items more than females.
+If you have more than one cat in your home, you may have noticed that they often rub their faces on the same spots.
+Each cat is trying to hone their scent over the other cat or cats.

 ginger cat rubs face on seat